×

 When we asked people about industries and career opportunities in Bologna, they reponded:

 "The number one sector is metallurgy and then of course many people work with the university.
-There are opportunities in every saector of work though the majority are for people who have a university degree," remarked one expat living in Bologna, Italy.
+There are opportunities in every saector of work though the majority are for people who have a university degree," explained one expat living in Bologna, Italy.

 What is life like in Bologna?